Amarcolina/NativeResult/README.md

     	}
     }

-Part of the magic of `Result<T, Op>` is that it doesn't just allow taking the sum of integers, it supports floats as well!
+Part of the magic of `Result<T,Op>` is that it doesn't just allow taking the sum of integers, it supports floats as well!
 In fact, it supports doubles, Vector2, Vector3, and all the rest of the things you might want to sum.
 And is easily extensible if you wanted to sum things not currently implemented here.
-And in addition, `Result<T, Op>` doesn't just support adding things up, it supports lots of different operations.
+And in addition, `Result<T,Op>` doesn't just support adding things up, it supports lots of different operations.
 For example, here is how you find the maximum value of an array of doubles in parallel:

     public struct FindMaximum : IJobParallelFor {
     	[ReadOnly]